steveshogren/hugo-blog/content/post/why-emacs.md

 A respected coworker said it best:

-> I think I am as fast with basic Vim editing as most people are with Resharper
+> I am as fast with basic Vim editing as most people are with Resharper

-When he said that

-I have found that when learned well, Emacs has decent altern
+I have found that if you have a good set of abstractions for editing code, you can be very productive across lots of languages and frameworks.

 | | Dependencies | Complexity |